Reed-CompBio/spras/docs/tutorial/beginner.rst

 SPRAS uses Snakemake, a workflow manager, together with Docker, containerized software, to read the configuration file and execute a SPRAS workflow.
 During a run, Snakemake will automatically fetch any missing Docker images as long as Docker is running.
 Snakemake considers a task from the configuration file complete once the expected output files are present in the output directory.
 As a result, rerunning the same configuration file may do nothing if those files already exist.
 If you want to continue running or rerun SPRAS with the same configuration file, remove the output directory (or its contents) or update the configuration file to trigger Snakemake to generate new results.

 For this part of the tutorial, we’ll use a pre-defined configuration file.
-Download it here here: :download:`Beginner Config File <../_static/config/beginner.yaml>`
+Download it here: :download:`Beginner Config File <../_static/config/beginner.yaml>`

 Save the file into the config/ folder of your SPRAS installation.
 After adding this file, SPRAS will use the configuration to set up and reference your directory structure, which should now look like this: